To download the longer version of the film, click here or vimeo in the lower right–hand corner above.

 In the early 1980's, the threat of nuclear war was omnipresent.
-It occurred to me that instead of a documentary using talking heads and news footage, I could create a film that carried a message with images that had a language of their own.
-This film uses digital special effects to convey both despair and hope.
+It occurred to me, while brainstorming with a friend, Robert Pacelli, that instead of a documentary using talking heads and news footage, we could create a film that carried a message with images that had a language of their own.
+I worked together with video artist Robert Pacelli to create this film using digital special effects to convey both despair and hope.

 A Federal appeals court struck down the Government's attempt to limit tax-free export of documentary films that advocate a cause, calling regulations drafted by the United States Information Agency a "virtual license to engage in censorship."

 The ruling was hailed as "A First Amendment victory of major proportions" by the Center for Constitutional Rights in New York, which represented a group of independent film makers who had filed suit against the agency in 1985.

 The films that were denied the certification that would have kept them from being subject to import taxes by the countries to which they were exported include "In Our Backyards: Uranium Mining in the United States," "Save the Planet," "Ecocide: A Strategy of War" , "From the Ashes . . .
 Nicaragua Today" and "Peace: A Conscious Choice."